The Best Beach Vacation Packing List (& Tips) for Families

-We bought a French loaf (cheaper than a loaf of sliced bread- and tastes better, too!) and made a giant sandwich that we cut up into slices.
-We packed that and enough snacks to get us through the 3-hour trip.
+Instead of packing individual sandwiches, I bought a giant French loaf (cheaper than a loaf of sliced bread- and tastes better, too!) and made one giant sandwich that I cut into smaller portions and threw in a large ziplock bag.
+(I had packets of mayo on the side.)
+Between that sandwich and all the snacks I threw in our thermal, we had more than enough to get us through the 3-hour trip, and for a while thereafter.
 In all honesty, we didn’t really need the snacks because it was a shorter drive and we didn’t want to encourage the kids to drink anything for fear of having to make stops.
 BUT since our hotel didn’t allow check-in until later in the afternoon, it worked out perfectly to have food (lunch) ready to eat as soon as we got there- which just so happened to be lunch time.

 PACKING IN “BAGS”

 It helps to pack in bags, or dedicate each bag to a certain event during the trip.
-Each person has their own clothes bag (suitcase), then come the shared toiletries bags, and then you have the pool bag, the snack bag, and finally, the beach wagon.
-This is a lot to take in, so I created a FREE PRINTABLE for you.
+Each person has their own clothes bag (suitcase), then come the shared toiletries bags (Kids & Parents), and then you have the pool bag, the snack bag, and finally, the beach wagon to hold them all.
+Curious about what goes into each bag?
+Well, I broke it down for you… (and don’t worry, I know this is a lot to take in, so I created a FREE PRINTABLE for you.
 Check it out below.

 In Our Suitcases…